Uddingston railway station

-Uddingston railway station serves the town of Uddingston, South Lanarkshire, Scotland.
+Uddingston railway station serves the small town of Uddingston, South Lanarkshire, Scotland.
 ScotRail provides passenger services to this station on the Argyle Line and Shotts Line.

 History

 Overview

 The first Uddingston station, on the east side of the Glasgow Road bridge, was opened by the Clydesdale Junction Railway on 1 June 1849.
 In 1878, it was replaced by the second one immediately west of the bridge.
 The station was renamed Uddingston Central (1952–1962) to avoid confusion with the nearby Uddingston (NB) renamed Uddingston East.
 The latter closing in 1955, the former reverted to Uddingston in 1962.

 Prior to the 2014 Whifflet Line electrification, Argyle Line services provided through links to Central Low Level via Rutherglen and then onwards to Dalmuir via Yoker northbound and to Motherwell southbound (alternate services continued to Lanark).

 Access & facilities

 The building on Station Road, housing various public facilities, leads to Platform 1 (Glasgow-bound trains).
 A footbridge over the double track connects to Platform 2 (Motherwell/Edinburgh-bound trains) and the car park.